usharesoft/hammr/documentation/en/source/pages/getting-started/launch-hammr.rst

 Rather than passing the authentication information as part of the command-line, you can instead store this information in a credential file (``credentials.json``) that will be used every time hammr is launched.
 Hammr searches for this file in a sub-directory named ``.hammr`` located in the home directory of the user launching hammr.

+.. note:: If your AppCenter has a self-signed certificate, in order to use hammr with your AppCenter you must use a credentials file.

 To use a credential file, go to the ``.hammr`` sub-directory and create the file ``credentials.json``.

 .. code-block:: shell